Janaka2/janaka2/README.md

 ### 👋 Hi there 🌱
 I'm [Janaka](https://github.com/Janaka2/janaka2/blob/main/Janaka_resume.md), a Senior Java Developer with 18+ years of hands-on experience in enterprise software engineering — now actively applying my skills to modern AI-powered solutions.
 I work with Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Context-Aware Generation (CAG), LangChain, LlamaIndex, and have integrated these with Java/Spring Boot and automation tools like N8n and GitHub Actions.
 I'm currently based in Zug, Switzerland and hold a Swiss Permit C for permanent residency and work authorization.

-I’m a Senior Java Developer with 18+ years of hands-on experience in enterprise software engineering — now actively applying my skills to modern AI-powered solutions.
-I work with Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Context-Aware Generation (CAG), LangChain, LlamaIndex, and have integrated these with Java/Spring Boot and automation tools like N8n and GitHub Actions.

 🔧 My expertise includes a wide range of technologies like Java, Spring, Angular, React/Redux, and DevOps tools such as Jenkins and Maven.
 I have a strong focus on backend and front-end development, testing and QA, and DevOps, always staying up-to-date with the latest technologies and Agile methodologies.
 I'm also well-versed in additional areas such as GraphQL, Machine Learning, Deep Learning, and Natural Language Processing.

 🌐 I am fluent in English and Sinhalese, with working knowledge of Dutch and elementary knowledge of French.
 I have a strong track record of delivering excellence across various industries, including finance, telecommunications, e-commerce, and government.